-Many mental health apps do things like send motivational messages, ask users to share how they feel, or remind them to breathe.
-Schueller says that of the approximately 20,000 mental health apps like these, studies have shown that only 3 or 4 percent have scientific evidence to support them.
-Some researchers think that current scientific study methods for evaluating how well drugs or behavior change treatments work shouldn't necessarily be the gold standard for evaluating health applications.
-Patients can log in to the app directly from their phone, get a diagnosis and treatment plan, and receive prescriptions at their pharmacy, all without leaving the comfort of their home.
+Many people are turning to health and wellness apps to help them change their habits and improve their health.
+But do these apps really work?
+Studies have shown that only 3 or 4 percent of the approximately 20,000 mental health apps have scientific evidence to support them.
+However, some researchers believe that current scientific study methods for evaluating how well drugs or behavior change treatments work shouldn't necessarily be the gold standard for evaluating health applications.
+Patients can now log in to an app directly from their phone, get a diagnosis and treatment plan, and receive prescriptions at their pharmacy, all without leaving the comfort of their home.